Abdelrhman-AK/WinPaletter/Documentations/Store/DesigningThemesRules.md

    - This pack is extracted at `%localappdata%\Abdelrhman-AK\WinPaletter\ThemeResPack_Cache`

-3. Always make `Save theme files compressed` checked
+4. Always make `Save theme files compressed` checked

 ---

-## B. Steps that are done each time you design themes:
+## C. Steps that are done each time you design themes:

+1. Use WinPaletter 1.0.7.7 and higher (not lower)

-1. Design the theme as you want
+2. Design the theme as you want

-2. `Optional` On main form, open 'WinPaletter application theme' (You will find it in the lower part of the form with other images buttons) and design a UI that fits your theme colors
+3. `Optional` On main form, open 'WinPaletter application theme' (You will find it in the lower part of the form with other images buttons) and design a UI that fits your theme colors

-3. Edit theme info (From pencil button in the upper part of the form)
+4. Edit theme info (From pencil button in the upper part of the form)

    1. Enter all required info, especially description box (You can include tags in it to make Store search easier)